 Challenging your brain doesn't have to be difficult.
-It can be as simple as dialing the phone with your less dominant hand or as complex as learning a new language.
-Remember, the goal is to give your brain a new experience and a workout each and every day.
+It can be as simple as dialing a phone number with your less dominant hand or as complex as learning a new language.
+Remember, the goal is to give your brain a new experience and a workout every day.

-- Play games to challenge your mind – chess, word and number puzzles, jigsaws, crosswords and memory games.
+- Play chess, word and number puzzles, jigsaws, crosswords and memory games.

 - Pursue a new interest such as learning to play a musical instrument, taking a course or going to the theatre.

 - Break your routine – take a different route to the store or change the order of your morning routine.

 - Involve one or more of your senses in a novel way - write your name with your opposite hand.

 - Read a book or go see a movie – discuss it with a friend.

 - Pursue cultural activities like going to plays, museums, concerts and galleries.

 - Keep up hobbies such as sewing, carpentry or take up a new hobby.

 - Cross train your brain – try a variety of challenges.

 - For more great ways to take action on brain health, visit our BrainBooster® activity pages.